wp-plugins/goodreviews/readme.txt

 == Upgrade Notice ==

+= 1.1.2 =
+Upgrade to fix a bug in the default stylesheet that could affect link colors sitewide.

 = 1.1.1 =
 Upgrade to automatically remove clear space div when only the reviews pane is displayed and fix a stylesheet handling bug.